EGYPTAIR – A brutally honest review!

-Of all the flights that we took, barring one, the hospitality that we received on flight could safely be described using the words ‘cold’.
+Of all the flights that we took, barring one, the hospitality that we received on the flight could safely be described using the words ‘cold’.
 The on-flight crew does its basic job but falls short of being ‘customer-friendly and polite.’

 - All of the Egypt Air flights (domestic and international) on which I travelled were delayed.

 - The airline has an animated safety instruction video that’s pretty amusing!

 - The airline does not provide a seatbelt for the baby on the lap.
 (I was shocked when they told me that their aircraft do not have seat-belts for babies)

 - All the aircraft have a good stock of baby food.
 Ask for it and follow up till you get it.